Gado-gado: History

 The history of this Indonesian culinary dish does not have a fixed historical background.
 Rather, there are several different theories and beliefs as to how gado-gado became an Indonesian culinary dish.
 The different theories and beliefs are written below:

 Indonesian word "digado"

 Gado-gado comes from the Indonesian word "digado".
 However, the word "digado" does not exist in the Indonesian dictionary.
-The word "digado" originates from a specific Indonesian culture, Betawi.
+The word "digado" originates from a specific Indonesian culture, Java.
 In the Betawi language, the word means “to not be eaten with rice”, which is why rice is not included as one of the key ingredients of gado-gado.
 Rather, a substitute of rice is used, which is known as lontong, otherwise known as Indonesian rice cake.

 Tugu village

 Another theory is that gado-gado originated from the Tugu village.
 In the early 1700s, when the Europeans arrived in Indonesia, a number of Portuguese people started a village currently known as the Tugu village.
 It is said that these Portuguese people brought their local cuisine to Indonesia.
 Through the introduction of the Portuguese culture, the dish gado-gado was first introduced to Indonesia.